nanduNBR/iGUARD/README.md

 Alert the family members in any case of threat like someone tries to break the door using vibration sensor.
 Alert with image captured.

 VISITOR'S HISTORY
 Store the Door accessing history.
-Clean the history after 30 days.
-If needed give a provision the backup into Drive or something.